lgss/service-design-manual/service-manual/assisted-digital/assisted-digital-user-research.md

 For your service to go live, you must have evidence showing that the users who need help are aware of the support and can easily find it.
 It should be clear and easy to see that there is support available, but not be marketed or promoted - this helps to encourage [digital take-up](/service-manual/measurement/digital-takeup).
 In the first instance, you need to point users towards a needs assessment to check their eligibility for assisted digital support.

 Information about the availability of support (eg phone line numbers and opening hours, or office locations and opening hours) must encourage people to use the online service.
-You should provide this information in places where assisted digital users already go for help and advice, through existing communication channels with users, and on the service’s start page on GOV.UK.
+You should provide this information in places where assisted digital users already go for help and advice, through existing communication channels with users, and on the service’s start page on LGSS.

 The language you use must be simple and clear.
-With real users, test the wording and design of your physical messaging (eg posters, banners and leaflets) and the content on GOV.UK.
+With real users, test the wording and design of your physical messaging (eg posters, banners and leaflets) and the content on LGSS.
 Use their feedback to improve and iterate on your messaging.

 Read the assisted digital team’s blog about [how the Department for Work and Pensions tested assisted digital support and messaging](https://assisteddigital.blog.gov.uk/2014/09/04/testing-assisted-digital-support-for-carers-allowance/) for the [Carer’s Allowance](https://www.gov.uk/carers-allowance/overview) exemplar service.